...'sexy' and 'well informed'

 Paul founded the 'Malcolm Arnold Society' and is the leading authority on his music.
 His book ‘The Life and Music of Sir Malcolm Arnold: The Brilliant and the Dark’, formed the basis for Tony Palmer's film "Towards the Unknown Region: Sir Malcolm Arnold - a Story of Survival", commissioned by The South Bank Show.

-Paul is currently working on a collected edition of his writings on British ballet music, which his publisher, Dance Books, is very keen for him to finish (watch this space) !!
+Paul is currently working on a revised edition of his Sir Malcolm Arnold biography as well as a collected edition of his writings on British ballet music, which his publisher, Dance Books, is very keen for him to finish (watch this space) !!

 He is a member of the board of BalletLorent, and from 2012-17

 was Artistic Assessor for Dance and Music for Arts Council England from 2014-17.